ezrarush/battleship/README.md

 ```

 If player two is on a different host than the server, modify battleship-client-two.lisp to use the server's ip address instead of the loop back address "127.0.0.1".

+##Run Scripts Explained

+The reason battleship-server.lisp, battleship-client-one.lisp, and battleship-client-two.lisp has (sdl2:make-this-thread-main (lambda () (battleship:main))) is because SBCL does not have a safe way to interrupt a thread and cl-sdl2 must run on the main thread.
+Here is the work around found at https://github.com/lispgames/cl-sdl2/issues/23